microsoft/PowerApps-TestEngine/README.md

-# Power Apps Test Engine
+# PowerApps TestEngine

 [![CI Build](https://github.com/microsoft/PowerApps-TestEngine/actions/workflows/build-test.yml/badge.svg)](https://github.com/microsoft/PowerApps-TestEngine/actions/workflows/build-test.yml)
 > This is currently an experimental project.

-Power Apps Test Engine is an open source project that provides a way for makers to run tests authored using Power FX against Canvas apps.
-These tests are written in our Power FX expression language.
+PowerApps TestEngine is an open source project that provides a way for makers to run tests authored using Power FX against Canvas apps.
+These tests are written in our PowerFX expression language.

 This engine uses Playwright to orchestrate the tests.